Pomog/ChemTrack-Android/docs/technical_task.md

 #### **5.1 Take from Storage:**

 1. **Login:**
-   - As a user, I want to launch the application, login with my username (autocompletion available), and enter my password for secure access.
+   - As a user, I want to launch the application, log in with my username (auto-completion available), and enter my password for secure access.

 2. **Take from storage:**
    - As a user, after logging in, I want to click the "Take from Storage" button to initiate the process of acquiring chemicals.